| War in

 war, Comrade Stalin noted, and the Red Army is a loyal disciple.

-Soviet player has to be favored, but the Japanese player gets
+Soviet player has to be favored in every scenario, but the Japanese player gets

 to launch furious attacks that can overturn Soviet material